How Does Hair Grow From the Scalp?

-For many of us, our hair forms part of our identity.
+For many of us, our hair is a central part of our identity.
 Especially as part of how we present ourselves to the wider world.
-As we become adults, then into our middle age, our hair growth changes.
-Certainly, its health alters with our life changes.
+As we age our hair growth and health changes in accordance with our lifestyle or as part of our genetics.
 Sometimes it isn’t in the health we’d like it to be in.

-So in order to improve the condition of our hair, we need to first know the answer to “how does hair grow?”
+So in order to improve the condition of our hair, we need to understand; how does hair grow?

-Hair grows from the root of the hair follicle.
+Hair strands grow from the root of the hair follicle.
 Formed by cells multiplying and fed by blood vessels in your scalp, hairs are then pushed up through your skin as it grows.

 As the hair follicle moves up through your scalp, it produces a hard protein called Keratin.
-Keratin is a protective protein you find in your skin, hair, and nails.
-Also gathering oils from glands, Keratin keeps your hair shiny and soft.
+This is a protective protein you find in your skin, hair, and nails.
+As it forms Keratin gathers oils from surrounding glands to keep your hair shiny and soft.

 What are the 4 stages of hair growth?

-Known as the hair growth cycle, the cycle features four stages for hair growth:
+Known as the hair growth cycle there are four stages for hair growth:

 - Anagen (growth)